inmanta/inmanta-core/docs/reference/api.rst

 .. data:: inmanta_lsm.const.LSM_ENV_VARS
     :annotation: : Sequence[str]

-    This sequence contains a list of all environment variables passed to the compiler by inmanta-lsm
+    This sequence contains all environment variables passed to the compiler by inmanta-lsm